CMDA/sss-exercises/practice-exam1/README.md

 ## Task 2
 1. Create a route for a detail page for each post in `routes/blogs.js` so we can visit the URL(s) "/blog/0" or "/blog/1", etc to get the blog posts by array index (0 being the first).
 1. Create a `views/show.ejs` template and render them in the just created route.
-Make sure you output at least the blog title, the blog intro an the blog content
+Make sure you output at least the blog title, the blog author and the blog intro
 1. Change the template (`views/index.ejs`) from the previous task and link each blogpost in the list to the detail page so we can easily navigate from the overview to the subpage
+1. *BONUS* output the blog body in a way that the HTML is not escaped.

 ## Task 3